riklauder/ProjectMokman/src/README.md

 1. Python 3.8.1
 2. Pygame
 >pip install pygame
-3. WSL - Windows Subsystem for Linux with g++(should be installed by default)
+3. WSL - Windows Subsystem for Linux (g++ is usually installed with deafult packages)
-4. Powershell for running batch files in early project stage
+4. Powershell for running batch script files in early project stage

 # Source Files

 -joystick.py
 >pygame code to implement controller support.
 This tests and ouputs input from all buttons and axes that can be mapped to game functions.

+-layout.py
+>python objects used to help build and populate mazes in pygamecam.pu

 -Map.h
 >draft of class to help build random mazes